 - neck pillow

-- AYO light therapy glasses – According to the company, this compact light therapy solution allows you to adapt to a new time zone 2 to 3 times faster making traveling smooth sailing from here on out.
+- AYO light therapy glasses – This compact light therapy solution allows you to adapt to a new time zone 2 to 3 times faster.
 Based on your flight itinerary and user profile, the goAYO app uses proprietary algorithms to calculate the best time for you to use AYO as well as to avoid light, making international travel less stressful and more productive.
 Find it on Amazon.

 How long does it take to recover from jet lag?